proust01/wine-search-app/README.md

 ## Front App and Backend Server

 ### `Node.js and Express with MVC design pattern`
-For first task, it started with using Node.js and Express libraries. <br>
+For the first task, it started with using Node.js and Express libraries. <br>
-Basically, It's using a MVC design pattern.
+Basically, It's using an MVC design pattern.
 From the repositories, you will see Model, View(Frontend), Controller(routers).<br>
 (For easy implementation for app, frontend is separated from Entire code.)\
 It has one model(productModel) and 2 routers (breakdown, product).
 They're all designed to deliver expected output from requested API.
 <br>(Ex. /api/breakdown/year/{lotCode} )